Halachic Guidance

 Reciting Tehillim

-Reciting Tehillim (Psalms) has been a universal Jewish practice for centuries, both as a merit for the living and for the departed.
-King David composed the Psalms with Ruach HaKodesh (divine inspiration), and their recitation carries a special spiritual power that transcends all other forms of prayer.
+Reciting Tehillim has been a universal Jewish practice for centuries, both as a merit for the living and for the departed.
+Dovid HaMelech composed Tehillim with Ruach HaKodesh (divine inspiration), and their recitation carries a special spiritual power that transcends all other forms of prayer.
 The Chida (Rabbi Chaim Yosef David Azulai) discusses at length the profound merit that Tehillim generates for the departed, and it is a practice embraced by all communities — Ashkenazi, Sephardi, and Mizrachi alike.
 Completing the entire Sefer Tehillim as a community multiplies this merit.

 Shnayim Mikra v'Echad Targum